keeprocking/pygelf/README.rst

 - **version** ('1.1' by default): GELF protocol version, can be overridden
 - **include_extra_fields** (False by default): if true, each log message will include all the extra fields set to LogRecord

-In addition UDP and TLS handlers have some specific parameters.
+Also, there are some handler-specific parameters.

 UDP:

 - **chunk\_size** (1300 by default) - maximum length of the message.
 If log length exceeds this value, it splits into multiple chunks (see https://www.graylog.org/resources/gelf/ section "chunked GELF") with the length equals to this value.
 This parameter must be less than the MTU_.
 If the logs don't seem to be delivered, try to reduce this value.
-- **compress** (True by default): if true, compress log messages before send them to the server
+- **compress** (True by default) - if true, compress log messages before sending them to the server

 .. _MTU: https://en.wikipedia.org/wiki/Maximum_transmission_unit